 As a result, this approach could help a person manage their weight or improve their health, depending on their food choices.
 On the other hand, a low carbohydrate diet that is lacking in fruits, vegetables, whole grains, beans, lentils, and other sources of dietary fiber may not promote health.
 Also, some

-Someone eating a lazy keto diet should ensure that they eat enough fruits, vegetables, and dietary fiber, all of which experts list as being important for promoting health.
+Someone eating a lazy keto diet should ensure that they eat enough fruits, vegetables, and dietary fiber, all of which

 A lazy keto diet restricts carbohydrate-rich foods.
 However, some of these foods, such as whole grains, starchy vegetables, and pulses, are an important part of a healthy diet.

 People trying to follow the lazy keto diet should limit carbohydrates to 10% or less of their daily calories and focus on nutrient-rich carbohydrates as part of their allowance.

 Foods that the lazy keto diet permits include:

 - dairy foods, such as Greek yogurt and cheese

 - healthy oils, such as olive oil and avocado oil